-- The resident's unit is being modernized or significantly remodeled, - The PHA determines it is necessary to rehabilitate, demolish, or sell the resident's unit (if a sale, the resident may have an opportunity to purchase the home after renovation)2, or - The PHA has a need, at the discretion of its Director, to transfer the household to another unit and the resident voluntarily agrees to such transfer.
+- The PHA determines it is necessary to rehabilitate, demolish, or sell the resident's unit (if a sale, the resident may have an opportunity to purchase the home after renovation)2, or - The PHA has a need, at the discretion of its Director, to transfer the household to another unit and the resident voluntarily agrees to such transfer.

-Residents will not be required to pay a new security deposit for special circumstances transfers except when the transfer is due to uninhabitability of the unit caused by the resident (e.g. due to the resident's poor housekeeping practices).
+Residents will not be required to pay a new security deposit for special circumstances transfers except when the transfer is due to the unit being uninhabitable of the unit caused by the resident (e.g. due to the resident's poor housekeeping practices).
 If a residents unit becomes uninhabitable, and he or she is responsible for the damages, the resident will be required to pay a security deposit when transferring to a new unit.
 When a resident is required to transfer to another unit due to uninhabitability of the current unit, and the damages are not the resident's fault, he or she will be allowed to transfer with the current security deposit.
-However, if the uninhabitability of the unit was caused due to damage by the resident, they will be required to reimburse the PHA for the costs of
+However, if the uninhabitability of the unit was caused due to damage by the resident, they will be required to reimburse the PHA for the costs of repairs.
+Failure to do so is equivalent to refusing a unit offer and will result in termination of the lease.